BrainCog-X/Brain-Cog/README.md

 ![image]( http://braincog.ai/static_index/image/github_readme/braincog.png)

-Our paper has been accepted by [Patterns](https://www.cell.com/patterns/fulltext/S2666-3899(23)00144-7?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2666389923001447%3Fshowall%3Dtrue) recently.
+Our paper is published in [Patterns](https://www.cell.com/patterns/fulltext/S2666-3899(23)00144-7?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2666389923001447%3Fshowall%3Dtrue).
 If you use BrainCog in your research, the following paper can be cited as the source for BrainCog.
 ```bib
 @article{Zeng2023,
   doi = {10.1016/j.patter.2023.100789},